 Poor dental health is a very common, yet often overlooked issue for cats.
 Rotten teeth can be extremely painful, as well as can lead to a large variety of other illnesses and infections.
 If you notice your cat has particularly bad breath, doesn’t want to eat, stops chewing its food, etc., it is crucial to have a veterinarian do a dental exam to determine if your cat requires a dental cleaning or to have any teeth extracted.

 What is involved in a dental cleaning procedure?

 A dental cleaning for pets is treated as a surgical procedure.
-In order to get full access to the entire mouth while keeping ourselves safe from bites is to put the cat under general anesthesia.
+In order to get full access to the entire mouth while keeping ourselves safe from bites, we put the cat under general anesthesia.
 Once they are under, we scale the tartar off of all of the teeth and then polish the teeth to help prevent more tartar from building up in the near future.
 Depending on the state of the teeth, some may need to be x-rayed and/or removed.
-The length of this procedure can greatly vary by cat.
+The length of this procedure can greatly vary by the cat.

 What are signs of dental problems in cats?

 Symptoms of dental disease include bad breath, not eating, and drooling.
 Poor dental and gum health can cause a lot of pain for your cat, so if they seem to be avoiding hard kibble and going for wet food, or they are swallowing kibble whole, you may want to consider bringing them in for a dental examination by a veterinarian.